This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Inflatable Dog Collar Tips

-I found this inflatable dog collar, and I think it’s the perfect replacement for those hard plastic Elizabethan collars for dogs.
+I found this inflatable dog collar, and I think it’s the perfect replacement for those hard plastic recovery collars for dogs.

 It’s shaped like a U (or a horseshoe) — much like a traditional travel pillow that many of us use on airplane rides.

-It is only after those first couple days that I started using the inflatable e-collar.
+It is only after those first couple days that I started using the inflatable dog cone collar alternative.

 Since it’s important that the wound be exposed to the air in order dry out and heal, I didn’t want it to remain wrapped up behind a bandage for too long each day.
-At the same time, I didn’t want to make my dog wear an ecollar longer than he had to.
+At the same time, I didn’t want to make my dog wear an hard dog cone collar longer than he had to.

 Here’s the daily routine we used with the inflatable dog collar: